shakir-chen/Scripts/help-doc/linux-problem.md

 4. ??
 How to only move files without directory to a new folder ?
 5. ??
 Optimize Firefox Zotero and Somehow Integrate it with Betterbibtex??
+6. ?? how to batch modify file name in the command line(awk,grep,sed)?   e.g. qemu-snap/ qemu-stream ??

 Understand Makefile better
 lab-ip-address:143,89.135.225